kailash-manasarovar/statement/docs/index.md

 This photo is of me playing the piano as a piano student of the conservatory of Dénia in 2015.

 ![Katharine Murphy plays the piano at the boat club in Dénia in 2015](content/images/katharine-pianist.jpg){width=70%}

+I still can't believe that everyone in the town is evil.
+I wonder if the battered women, like Paqui Fornet and others, felt unable to resist their husbands maddening porn-addictions.
+I wonder if many others just went quietly mad too, knowing there was nothing they could do.
+I wonder if the majority prayed constantly and fervently to God, asking for His intercession.
+I'd hope it was a majority, I suspect it wasn't, but regardless God answers every prayer.
+I hope this police statement does somewhat to answer at least some of those prayers.

 ## Report layout